Steve H. Powell & Company

 • Ensure lenders who receive compensation based on insurance sales (credit life/disability) complete license renewal procedures.

-• Ensure the financial institution has documented whether they meet the definition of a small servicer and that documentation of the determination is retained for record retention.
+• Ensure the financial institution has documented whether they meet the definition of a small servicer, and that documentation of the determination is retained for record retention.

-• Ensure the financial institution has documented whether they meet the definition of a small creditor and that documentation of the determination is retained for record retention.
+• Ensure the financial institution has documented whether they meet the definition of a small creditor, and that documentation of the determination is retained for record retention.

-• Review the final list or rural or underserved counties for 2020, calculate rural or underserved status by address on the CFPB’s website for covered loans, and ensure the financial institution has documented whether or not it qualifies for the rural / underserved TILA exemption by originating at least one covered loan in a rural or underserved area and that documentation of the determination is retained for record retention.
+• Review the final list or rural or underserved counties for 2024, calculate rural or underserved status by address on the CFPB’s website for covered loans, and ensure the financial institution has documented whether it qualifies for the rural / underserved TILA exemption by originating at least one covered loan in a rural or underserved area and that documentation of the determination is retained for record retention.

 BSA Compliance: